Compound Interest Calculator

 Frequently Asked Questions

-Compound interest is interest calculated on the initial principal, which also includes all of the accumulated interest from previous periods.
-Unlike simple interest, which only applies to the principal, compound interest allows your wealth to grow exponentially.
+Compound interest is interest calculated on the initial principal plus all the accumulated interest from prior periods.
+It allows your investment to grow at an accelerating rate because you earn interest on your interest.

 What is the Rule of 72?

-The Rule of 72 is a quick mental math shortcut to estimate how long it takes to double your money at a fixed annual rate.
-Simply divide 72 by the annual interest rate (e.g., at a 10% rate, your money doubles in roughly 7.2 years).
+The Rule of 72 is a quick way to estimate how long it will take for your money to double at a fixed interest rate.
+Divide 72 by your annual interest rate; for example, at a 6% return, your money doubles in 12 years (72 / 6).

 This calculator provides estimates for informational purposes only.
 Actual financial growth depends on market fluctuations, tax treatment, and specific financial product terms.
 Consult a qualified professional before making investment decisions.